dannerph/homeassistant-sunnybeam/README.md

 Configuration variables:

-* **scan_interval** (optional): How often new data values should be fetched.
-In seconds, default 10 seconds.
-You might want to adjust the update interval also in our Sunny Beam (7 - 120s)
+* **scan_interval** (optional): How often new data values should be fetched in seconds, default 10 seconds.
+You might also want to adjust the update interval in your SMA Sunny Beam (7 - 120s)